TheThirdOne/random-sorting/README.md

 }
 ```

-Insetion Sort has an incredibly simple graph.
+Insertion Sort has an incredibly simple graph.
 Most elements stay close to where
 they were initially with a nearly constant deviation.
 This is because each element
 compares with the one just below it and stays in place 2/3 of the time.
 So each
 element has a exponetially decaying by `1/3^d` (where `d` is distance from starting